AllaVinner/dotman/README.md

 ```

 ## How It Works
-An intrinsic part of `dotman` is the **dotman project**, or simply project.
-A project is any folder with a dotman configuration file, i.e. `.dotman.json`.
+A dotman project is any folder containing a `.dotman.json` file.
-When a link is added, see [Add](#add), the original file or folder is moved to the project
+When a link is added, see [Add](#add), the original file or folder is moved to the project,
-folder and an entry in the configuration file is added.
+an entry in the configuration file is added, and
-Finally, a symlink is created where the orifinal object previously recided.
+a symlink from the original to the moved object is created.

-The link entry in the configuration file keeps the link path as relative to your home path,
+The link entry in the configuration file saves the link path as relative to your home path,
 and the target is stored as the name of the moved file.
-This means that it is possible to move a dotman project, call `dotman restore`, and have it working again.
+This means that it is possible to move a dotman project, and
+then restoring it using `dotman restore`.

 ## Example